haberdashPI/vim-multi-repl/README.md

 ![Send Motion Video](vim-repl-motion.gif)

 Send the text specified by a motion to the REPL associated with this buffer.

+Normally this will work without a language specific configuration but there are optional prefixes and suffixes you can send for specific languages (see below).

 ### Run current file
 ```vim